isomerpages/enterprisesg-seeds/_about-us/FAQs.md

 **Who are involved as the investment panel members?**

-The members of the [investment panel](/about-us/investment-panel/) are largely made up of private-sector individuals from diverse professional background and experience (i.e. venture capital/finance/investment, entrepreneurial, corporate expertise, legal, & senior management skills), including several executive personnel from SEEDS Capital/ Singapore.
+The members of the [investment panel](/about-us/investment-panel/) are largely made up of private-sector individuals from diverse professional background and experience (i.e. venture capital/finance/investment, entrepreneurial, corporate expertise, legal, &amp; senior management skills), including several executive personnel from SEEDS Capital/ Singapore.

 **What other information regarding the investment procedure should the startup be aware of?**

 The startup does not need to submit official/confidential documents and application form unless otherwise advised by the team.

-#### Third-Party Co-Investor (excludes SEEDS Capital’s appointed partners)
+<h4><b>Third-Party Co-Investor (excludes SEEDS Capital’s appointed partners)</b></h4>

- **How do I become one of SEEDS’ co-investment partners?**
+&nbsp;**How do I become one of SEEDS’ co-investment partners?**

 SEEDS appoints its partners through open calls for co-investment partner applications.
 We do not have an open call now.